codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

-first thing coming to mind is a broker or a simple job queue, and there's a plethora of battle-tested solutions out there, from `Apache Kafka` to `RabbitMQ` to even `Redis` or the solid AWS `SNS/SQS` combination, where topics can be defined on `SNS` with Lambdas or `SQS` enqueuing triggered at each message received.
+first thing coming to mind is a broker or a simple job queue, and there's a plethora of battle-tested solutions out there, from `Apache Kafka` to `RabbitMQ` to even `Redis` or the solid AWS `SNS/SQS` combination, where topics can be defined on `SNS` with Lambdas or `SQS` queuing triggered at each message received.
 Why?
 Because why not, it gives solid performances and near unlimited scalability for just some bucks per month, with low to none maintenance costs beside your business logic; something to consider if you already have a part or your entire backend hosted on AWS.

-Sometimes though it can be an overkill or all we need is just a prototype, a proof of concept, in those cases a simple microservice can do well enough with little costs.
+Sometimes though it can be an overkill or all we need is just a prototype, a proof of concept, in those cases a simple micro-service can do well enough with little costs.

 ### Asyncio pubsub